-The Bank has in place an Arrears Management Policy and Strategy, as well as an Arrears Management Procedure which is in accordance with the CBC's Directive on Arrears Management.
+The Bank has in place an Arrears Management Policy and Strategy, as well as an Arrears Management Procedure which is in accordance with the CBC's Directive on Arrears Management 2015 to 2022.

-The Bank's policy has been formulated to provide all stakeholders with a comprehensive understanding of how the arrears is to be extended by the Bank and ensure that all staff has a current and consistent guidance.
+The Bank's policy has been formulated to provide all stakeholders with a comprehensive understanding of how the arrears are to be managed by the Bank and ensure that all staff has a current and consistent guidance.